-Spring Break Away 2013 - Florence, Italy
+Spring Break Away 2015 - Florence and Rome, Italy

-[Satisfies Core Theme Area: Creative Arts]
+[Satisfies Core Theme Area: Creative Arts and one of your writing intensive requirements]

 Prerequisites: This course is open to all, no prerequisites